orsonteodoro/nano-ycmd/README.md

 compromised script or against exfiltrating sensitive data to an unauthorized threat actor.
 Before accepting it, you should inspect the contents carefully from top to bottom for suspicious code.
-Do not accept if it contains unauthorized domains, obfuscated strings, attempts to touch sensitive data, accesses the network, etc.
+Do not accept if it contains unauthorized domains, obfuscated text, attempts to touch sensitive data, attempts to access the network, etc.

 ycmd will run this file after it has been confirmed safe to use by you in order for ycmd to work on this kind of project or this type of programming language.